Fujifilm X100F vs Sony RX10 IV

 |Sony RX10« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony RX10|

-Both the X100F and the RX10 IV are recent models that feature in their makers' current product line-up.
+Both the X100F and the RX10 IV are recent models that are part of the current product line-up.
 The X100F replaced the earlier Fujifilm X100T, while the RX10 IV followed on from the Sony RX10 III.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 Review summary: Fujifilm X100F vs Sony RX10 IV

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X100F and the Sony RX10 IV?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Fujifilm X100F: